 Potential animal health issues, tasks to consider and reminders for May include...

-- Drying off - although feed may not be such a limiting factor this season it is still important to keep a good eye on cow body condition to ensure it doesn't drop too low.
-Also be aware of falling production levels and potential increased risk of inhibitory substance grades.
+- Drying off - although feed may not be such a limiting factor this season it is important to keep a good eye on cow body condition to ensure it doesn't drop too low.
+Be aware of falling production levels and potential increased risk of inhibitory substance grades.

 - Herd testing - Bulk milk somatic cell count will likely be rising as lactation progresses and cows are beginning to be dried off.
-Consider investing in a herd test to gain valuable information to assist in making both dry-off and dry cow therapy decisions.
+Consider investing in a herd test to gain valuable information to assist in making dry-off and dry-cow therapy decisions.

-- Trace element monitoring - pre-winter is a good time for liver biopsies to ensure levels of copper, selenium and cobalt are adequate.
+- Trace element monitoring - pre-winter is a good time for liver biopsies (either standing or from culls) to ensure levels of copper, selenium and cobalt are adequate.

 - Leptospirosis vaccination - autumn is a perfect time to boost your herd prior to winter, being the period of greatest risk.
 Ensure that young stock are included in this programme and that the interval between annual vaccinations never extends beyond 13 months.